breakthatbass/mspenv/README.md

 #

-**elf factory** is a bunch of small programs for the msp430 microcontroller to explore the board and use as templates.
-Yes, it all compiles to `.elf` files.
+**elves** is a bunch of small programs for the msp430 microcontroller to explore the board and use as templates that all compile to `.elf` files.

 #